zubairrauf/Rename-pending-cancellation/README.md

 # WC rename Pending cancellation

-This is a simple plugin to rename the WooCommerce Subscription status of "Pending cancellation".
+This is a simple WordPress plugin to rename the WooCommerce Subscription status of "Pending cancellation".

 ## Instructions